yduanmu/mesh-ray/README.txt

 Mesh-ray algorithm:
 1. Set up BVH.
     a.
 Boxes are minimum and axis-aligned, but not necessarily cubes.
     b.
+Pick longest axis of current box and split at midpoint.
 Triangles belong to whichever boxes their centroids do.
     c.
 The maximum number of triangles per bounding box is arbitrarily defined as the ceiling of the cube root of the total triangles in the mesh.
-2. Supplied origin and direction, store the equation of a ray.
+2. Supplied origin and direction, store the parametric equation of the line containing the ray.
-3. Test the ray against smaller and smaller bounding boxes using the cube-ray algorithm from before (although unlike previous algorithm, a hit through edge or vertex is still counted as a face hit).
+3. Test the line against smaller and smaller bounding boxes using the cube-ray algorithm from before (although unlike previous algorithm, a hit through edge or vertex is still counted as a face hit).
     a.
 If we're more than one level deep, don't need to check if the cube intersection is on the ray.
     b.
 If no hit in cube at any point, return.
-4. Once the smallest box is also confirmed a hit, test against all triangle faces inside that box using plane equation and parametric equation of the line containing the ray.
+4. Once the smallest box is also confirmed a hit, test against all triangle faces inside that box using the Möller–Trumbore ray-triangle intersection algorithm.
-    a.
-Intersection guaranteed to be on plane, but now check if it's on triangle face.
-    b.
-If the algorithm has gotten this far, then the intersection is definitely on the ray.
-Don't need to check.
 5. Return the point of intersection and the index of the triangle.